skytunnel/dailymotionMirror/README.md

 Uses the dailymotion api to mirror videos from a given youtube playlist downloaded via youtube-dl

 # Installation
-Run the following commands in a new directory (whereever you want to manage it from)
+Run the following commands in a new directory (wherever you want to manage it from)

     wget "https://raw.githubusercontent.com/skytunnel/dailymotionMirror/master/dailymotionMirror.sh" --output-document dailymotionMirror.sh
     sudo chmod a+rx dailymotionMirror.sh